-The login is possible both with the users that exist in the firmware (user name and password) and via a RADIUS server.
-The local users have priority.
+The authentication is possible both with the users that exist on the device (user name and password) and via a RADIUS server.

 The user is first searched for in the local database.
-If the user does not exist there or the password does not match, a RADIUS guery is sent.
+If the user does not exist there, a RADIUS request is sent.